Raw sporting ability; luxurious interior; classic 911 profile; extensive dealer network

 |Roadside Assistance||4 Years/50,000 Miles|

-2016 Chevrolet Corvette Stingray -- The Stingray delivers more hp and more thrills than base 911 models, but for a lot less money.
-It's a performance bargain.
+Chevrolet Corvette Stingray -- The Stingray delivers up more horsepower and more thrills than the base 911 cars but for a lot less money.
+It's a performance bargain in anyone's book.